derfloh205/CraftSim/Util/API_README.md

 This sets all required and optional reagents based on the set reagents in the visible default blizzard crafting GUI.

+### recipeData:SetConcentrationBySchematicForm()

+Toggle the concentrating property of the recipe based on the visible default blizzard crafting GUI

 ### recipeData:SetOptionalReagents(itemIDList: number[])

 Takes a list of itemIDs of optional reagents which will, if available, be set as active in the reagentData.